Annie Leibovitz: 1980–2000

+In 1994, Leibovitz photographed Carl Lewis for Pirelli's famous Power Is Nothing Without Control ad campaign.
+The most well-known advertisement featured Lewis crouched in a sprinting position sporting bright red stilettos.

 In 1998, Leibovitz began to work regularly for Vogue.

 2000–present

 Brooklyn Museum retrospective

 In 2007, a major retrospective of Leibovitz's work was held at the Brooklyn Museum.
 The retrospective was based on her book, Annie Leibovitz: A Photographer's Life, 1990–2005 and included many of her professional (celebrity) photographs and numerous personal photographs of her family, children, and partner Susan Sontag.
 This show, which was expanded to include three official portraits of Queen Elizabeth II, then went on the road for seven stops.
 It was on display at the Corcoran Gallery of Art in Washington, D.C., from October 2007 to January 2008 and at the Palace of the Legion of Honor in San Francisco from March 2008 to May 2008.
 In February 2009, the exhibition was moved to Berlin, Germany.
 The show included 200 photographs.
 This exhibition and her talk focused on her personal photographs and life.